fikrcamp/git-introduction/README.md

    - For example, if your name is Mohamed Ali then call your file `MOHAMED_ALI.txt`
 4. In this file, write an introduction yourself.
 You should include:
    1. Your name hafsa
-   2. Where you where born
+   2. Where you where born hargeisa
    3. What country do you want to live in
    4. Your favourite movie
    5. An interesting fact about yourself
 5. `Commit` the file to your repository
 6. `Push` the file to Github
 7. Open a `Pull Request` to this repository